humberto1212/LandingPage/README.md

 3. Vanilla JS
 - Navigation is built dynamically
 - Highlight menu item and sections on scroll by inserting and excluding classes
+- The button is hidden until the user reach 550 px scroll
 - Scroll to the appropriate section

 4. The logos were designed with Illustrator